Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

   - When does it need to happen?
 - Prioritization
   - Often coming from when certain projects happen / when other teams work on projects.
 This is based on meetings.
-  - Some things are nice to haves and are put in where there is a gap
+  - Some things are nice to haves and are put in where there is a gap.
   - For high impact and time sensitive teams, ask them to fill in the timelines
   - If needed, set up a call with the team and prioritize the projects.
-  - Sometimes, projects are depending and then they are also likely to be pushed back
+  - Sometimes, projects are depending on e.g. Tech and then they are also likely to be pushed back
-  - Anything we don’t really know how to do - move towards later
+  - Anything we don’t really know how to do / anything that is unclear- move towards later
 - Ask for a copy of the team’s roadmap for reference and to inform own roadmap
 - Plot them down on an excel BI roadmap by quarter
   - Anything we’d want to do, but not sure how: italics